core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As discussed in {{sec-synch-seq-num}}, an endpoint that has just joined a group is exposed to replay attack, as it is not aware of the sender sequence numbers currently used by other group members. {{synch-ex}} describes how endpoints can synchronize with senders' sequence numbers.

-Unless exchanges in a group relies only on unicast messages, Group OSCORE cannot be used with reliable transport.
+Unless exchanges in a group rely only on unicast messages, Group OSCORE cannot be used with reliable transport.
 Thus, other that in such unlikely case, it cannot be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.

 The processing of response messages described in {{ssec-verify-response}} also ensures that a client accepts a single valid response to a given request from each replying server, unless CoAP observation is used.